 “I started asking around, and only a few ophthalmology programs were receptive to the idea of my exploring other interests,” he said.
 “Some of them seemed to be confused by why I would want to do something like that.
 It seemed superfluous to what they wanted in a resident.
 But in the end, it helped me commit to my career goals.
 It was a big factor in how I ranked programs.”

-Tyler Andre, MD, was formerly chief resident of the emergency medicine program at Western Michigan University School of Medicine.
+Tyler Andre, MD, is an emergency medicine physician in Richland, Washington, who was formerly chief resident of the emergency medicine program at Western Michigan University School of Medicine.
 After growing up in California and attending medical school there, he hardly expected to end up in southwestern Michigan—in Kalamazoo—for his residency.
 But he found it to be a good fit with his family and his personality, so he made sure to include the Western Michigan program in his ranking.

 “Emergency medicine is slightly different from some of the other residencies in that there are three-year and four-year programs,” Dr. Andre said.
 “Western Michigan is a three-year program, and I was married with four kids, so I thought if I could shave a year off, that would be great.
 Another thing I looked at was the cost of living.
 Not as many people care about that, but I did because of my family situation.”

-“I had gotten a lot of advice from people in my subspecialty, as well as people who were not in my subspecialty, advisors, mentors, friends,” said Matt Lecuyer, MD, a pediatric emergency medicine fellow at Brown University, who has gone through Match twice.
+“I had gotten a lot of advice from people in my subspecialty, as well as people who were not in my subspecialty, advisors, mentors, friends,” said Matthew Lecuyer, MD, formerly a pediatric emergency medicine fellow at Brown University, who went through Match twice.
 “The piece of advice that was really useful was to think back on every interview you had and your interactions with the faculty, the residents, your co-interviewees, and think about yourself being in that environment and with that group of people.